dashanan13/Ghost-Azure-public/README.md

     UrlStaging2:    Name of first Webapp slot named "staging"
     WEBJOBNAME: 'redeploy'
     SlotNameStaging:    'staging'

-## Current issues
-1. ARM template is unable to restrict the call to the individual webapps from only Frontdoor due to problems accessing FrontDoor ID as a reference
-2. ARM template source code deployment to mostly 2nd webapp ends with a message 'conflict', this is solved mostly if resources are deleted and reployed
-3. Azure pipeline deployment of the modified repository to the staging leads to a failure somtimes as the website does not comeup and leads to warmup timeout (looks like a problem with initial repository too)

 Note: The website only starts to warmup only when it is accessed and it takes a few minutes to warm up.